nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

     * 1a1.
 MatchMate shows a message indicating that the contact cannot be found.

       Use case resumes at step 1.
+* 1b.
+User inputs a name of which multiple contacts have the specified name as a substring.
+  * 1b1.
+MatchMate filters and lists the contacts that has the name.

+    Use case resumes at step 1.

 **Use case: List all contacts**